 - Understanding the behavior of key customers

 - Finding inefficiencies in building systems and addressing them

 - Uncovering ways to streamline or improve manufacturing processes

 At the core of a Big Data Engineer's skillset is data analytics.
-You can learn more about what it takes to be a data engineer by checking out our Data Analyst Career Path.
+You can learn more about what it takes to be a data engineer by checking out our Data Scientist: Analytics Specialist career path.

 The road to a 6-figure salary has many paths if you're pursuing a career in tech.
 With our courses, you can get the knowledge and experience you need to pursue various avenues toward a 6-figure income.

 Each of the Career Paths linked above will help you build the skills you'll need in your future career.
 You'll also use your new skills to build a portfolio that'll help you stand out in your job search.
 Or, if you already have a solid foundation and you're just looking to learn a specific skill, take a look through our catalog.